updownpress/markdown-lint/rules/019-no-multiple-space-atx.md

+---
-## MD019 - Multiple spaces after hash on atx style header
+title: MD019 - Multiple spaces after hash on atx style header

-Tags: headers, atx, spaces
+tags:  [headers, atx, spaces]

-Aliases: no-multiple-space-atx
+alias: no-multiple-space-atx
+---

 This rule is triggered when more than one space is used to separate the header text from the hash characters in an atx style header: